Body

 Ready for a fresh start?

-You will want to figure out if you need to reapply to the school first, or if you can continue on to the 5 steps to re-enroll.
-As a returning student, knowing the answer to this question is your very first step in the process to be able to register, or take classes again!
+You will want to figure out if you need to reapply to the Central first, or if you can continue on to the 5 steps to re-enroll that are listed below.

 • You last took classes at Seattle Central more than 3 years ago.